How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 After the finish line

-The finish area was bulging with half-marathon runners at the time I finished at 12:09 (so 2h24m into the half-marathon), despite there being a separate finish line for each.
+The finish area was bulging with half-marathon runners when I finished at 12:09 (so 2h24m into the half-marathon), despite there being a separate finish line for each.

-I was handed a medal and a small goodie bag containing a bottle of water, a banana and some raisins.
-There were no maps of the finish area – so again, it was impossible to know what was available (toilets, massage/first aid tent, information booth, lost runners/family reunion area, etc).
+I was handed a medal and a small goodie bag containing a water bottle, a banana and some raisins.
+There were no maps of the finish area.
+So again, it was impossible to know what was available (toilets, massage/first aid tent, information booth, lost runners/family reunion area, etc).
 Sandra took a few photos, and my Africa marathon was ticked off.

-Given our accommodation was only 1.7km from the finish line, I decided to hobble back slowly.
-For the rest of the afternoon, I slept, hydrated slowly and recovered.
-So much so that I was able to join a Street Food Walking Tour the following evening.
+I hobbled back slowly since our accommodation was only 1.7km from the finish line.
+I slept, hydrated slowly, and recovered for the rest of the afternoon—so much so that I could join a Street Food Walking Tour the following evening.

 Results

-My goal time prior to starting was 3h30m, and I finished in 3h38m with an average pace of 5m11s per kilometre.
-I finished 395th out of 1,170 finishers – see the official results and Strava.
+My goal time before starting was 3h30m, and I finished in 3h38m at an average pace of 5m11s per kilometre.
+I was 395th out of 1,170 finishers—see the official results and Strava.

-Given my personal details were not in the database, only my race number (222) was initially searchable.
-I informed the organisers – actually sending the email to four different email addresses, as (like the website/s) it was difficult to know which one was the correct one for the event organisers.
+Since my details were not in the database, only my race number (222) was initially searchable.
+I informed the organisers and sent emails to four different email addresses, as (like the website/s) it was difficult to know which one was correct for the event organisers.
 Although I was told I may need to wait up to a week to see my name, it appeared a few days later.
 I then had to email again, asking for my country and date of birth to be included.
-My results now show my name, my city (not country) and my age group results, but half the timing location data is incorrect.
-All in all a very poor experience.
+My results now show my name, city (not country) and age group results, but half the timing location data is incorrect.
+All in all, it was a very poor experience.

 Pros